 Ironman 140.6, as the name suggests, consists of a highly gruelling 3.8km swim, 180km bike and 42.195km run.
 Ironman 70.3, also known as a Half Ironman, consists of a 1.9km swim, 90km bike and 21.1km run.

 Average completion time: Usually 12 hours, with a 17-hour time limit.
-The current world record is seven hours and 45 minutes set by Belgian Marino Vanhoenacker.
+The current world record is seven hours, 40 minutes and 23 seconds set by British triathlete Tim Don in 2017.

 Best for: Experienced triathletes who have competed at least two OD triathlons.
 Depending on how competitive you want to be, it may require a year of training to advance from OD to Ironman.